Anuria (Lack of Urination) in Cats

 Anuria is defined as complete suppression of urine production by the kidneys.
 In a normal healthy animal, the kidney produces one to two ml of urine per kilogram of body weight every hour.
 If the kidney produces less than 1 ml/kg/hr, the cat is considered oliguric, which means there is little urine produced.
 If no urine is produced, anuria is diagnosed.

 Anuria is most often associated with acute kidney failure.
-Urinary obstruction, such as due to a bladder stone, does result in inability to pass urine but does NOT result in the kidney being unable to produce urine.
+Urinary obstruction, such as due to a bladder stone, results in inability to pass urine but NOT in the kidney being unable to produce it.
 This is an important distinction between anuria and urinary obstruction.
 Both are treated very differently.

 Acute kidney failure has many known causes such as high blood calcium, antifreeze, various drugs, dehydration, bleeding, Addison’s disease, congestive heart failure, anesthesia, blood clots and infections.
-All of these can result in anuria in cats.
+All these can result in cat anuria.

 Cats with anuria are usually quite ill.
 Straining to urinate is not part of anuria.
 That symptom is more likely to be associated with urinary obstruction.
 Cats with anuria do not have any urine produced and therefore do not feel the urge to void urine.